-9.2 Your personal data may be transferred, processed and/or stored outside the European Economic
+9.2 Your personal data may be transferred, processed and/or stored outside the UK or European Economic

-Area (EEA), for example if the supplier or service provider of our choice is based outside the EU.
+Area (EEA), for example if the supplier or service provider of our choice is based outside of the UK or the EU.
 If we

-transfer your information outside of the EEA in this way, and the country in question has not been
+transfer your information outside of the UK or EEA in this way, and the country in question has not been

-deemed by the EU Commission to have adequate data protection laws, we will provide appropriate
+deemed by the the UK or the EU Commission to have adequate data protection laws, we will provide appropriate

 safeguards and we will be responsible for ensuring your privacy rights continue to be protected as